Technologic101/AIE5/01_Prompt Engineering and Prototyping Best Practices/README.md

 ![prompt 4 follow-up](./p4default-1.png)

 #### Prompt 5 Original
 I chose a randomly-selected paragraph from a Jane Austin novel.
-Compared to the original, the response certainly looked and sounded like something in a business email.
+Compared to the original, the response certainly looked and sounded like something in a business communication, though it preserved an antiquated tone.
 With this answer and the short story, the model disregarded the "step by step" aspect of the prompt, so it seems to retain some sense of when that process is not appropriate to the answer.
 ![prompt 5 default](./p5default.png)